kickfurther/careers/full-stack-engineers.md

 What we value
 -------------

-We are all skilled and capable people.
 Along with honesty and a strong work ethic, we value the ability to learn and grow, both as individuals and as members of a team.
 We embrace modern technology, but we also recognize the value of the tried and true so that we can create a robust, stable fintech plaform.
-We stick to lightweight processes and tools. but value the people and the team.
+We stick to lightweight processes and tools, but we place a higher value on the people and the team.
 We try to create an environment where people are happy, because happy people make better decisions, write better code, and make great products.
 We prefer simple solutions to complex problems, and complicate things only when absolutely necessary.

 Job description
 ---------------

-We are seeking Laravel web application developers to work on our product.
-The responsibilities may include:
+We are looking for Laravel web application developers to work on our product.
+The responsibilities may include such things as:

  * Doing data model design, implementation, and optimization
  * Building out the core business logic
  * Creating new APIs to this logic
- * Creating and improving our user-facing user interface
+ * Creating and improving our user-facing UI
  * Creating and improving our internal business dashboards
- * Integrating to 3rd part data source, then intelligently using that data
+ * Integrating to 3rd party data sources, then intelligently using that data

 The ideal candidate will be a full-stack web application developer, but we understand that you might have a particular talent for back or front